wtheisen/operatingSystems/README.md

 be lost.
 The output dumping works as follows: after the consume threads have parsed their specific HTML-string, they lock and append the output to a file named for the particular fetch period.

+Included in the testFiles directory is a Sites.txt and a Searches.txt that provide some default websites and terms you can use should you so wish.
+They will need to be moved into the same directory as the main program for use.